Clay Adult Classes

 Got a kiddo?
 Don’t forget to check out our Summer Camps!
 Camps run from May 27 - August 8 and are available to register now.

-All Monday and Tuesday classes will be available to register on Monday, March 31 at 8:00am.
+All classes will be available for registration July 28th at 8:00am.

 Are you beyond needing instruction and are an independent potter looking for space to do your own work?
 We offer memberships for independent artists looking for space to do their work!